symfony/webpack-encore/README.md

 ```

 When using XXX you can no longer use this technique because Twig and JavaScript
 are completely separated.
-The best alternative solution is to use HTML `data`
+The alternative solution is to use HTML `data`
 attributes to store some information that is retrieved later by JavaScript:

 ```twig